Ski Park Manager

 Ski Park Manager is a video game released in 2002, developed by Lankhor and published by Microïds.

+Description

 The game has 42 challenges and three levels of difficulty.
-The game has a career mode, where you buy and sell your ski resorts, to acquire the most popular ones.
+The game has a career mode, where the players can buy and sell ski resorts, to acquire the most popular ones.
 There is a training module, to learn the techniques of the game.
-This is a large variety of scenarios, including bankruptcy, school holidays, snowstorms, accidents, avalanches and low snowfall.
+There is a large variety of scenarios, including bankruptcy, school holidays, snowstorms, accidents, avalanches and low snowfall.

-To entertain your holiday makers, the game has a large number of possible activities.
+To entertain holiday makers, the game has a large number of possible activities.
 Some of these are downhill and cross-country skiing, sledding, walking and shopping.
-You must construct your own infrastructure including chalets, hotels, apartments, facilities, shops, restaurants and bars.
+The players must construct own infrastructure including chalets, hotels, apartments, facilities, shops, restaurants and bars.
 The landscape can be modified, for example by deforesting.
-And also allows players to develop and research new buildings in the Ski Lab plus building.
+The game also allows players to develop and research new buildings in the Ski Lab plus building.

+Reception

+GameSpot called the game "enjoyable and challenging", but criticized its "unintuitive interface, questionable design decisions, compatibility issues, and an overall lack of polish".